 While the 1930s menu they offer this May is fairly modest, only four items, the menu from the actual 1930s was very varied.
 If you’re in to hamburger steak.
 Our waiter gave us a repro menu from the 1930s and it is interesting to see how much the restaurant has changed.
 While known for prime rib now, their menu back in the day featured hamburger steak offered seven ways.
 Hamburger steak, with or without onions.
 Hamburger steak, smothered with onions.
 Hamburger steak, planked, with or without onions.
 Hamburger steak with Spanish sauce.
 Hamburger steak with chili.
 Hamburger steak with tomato sauce.
 And last, but not least, though definitely the most gross, hamburger steak (raw), with egg.
 That isn’t counting the hamburger hot sandwiches they offered, or the cold, including the trilby, which was raw hamburger with raw egg.
 Seriously?
-Fortunately their cuisine has improved by leaps and bounds.
+Fortunately their cuisine has improved by

 They have a bar that often offers, go figure, Irish music.
 There’s some Scotch music as well.
 Wish I could have enjoyed it, but low-carb me had to decline the booze.
 And the bread.
 And the complimentary trifle they offered me.
 Gah, I’ll be honest, my dinner sucked.
 Not because of the Tam o’Shanter, but because of everything I couldn’t eat.
 One day, I’ll come back here and eat that trifle.
 Come see for yourself.